Nightmare (Avenged Sevenfold album): Release and promotion

-Composition and lyrics
+Music and lyrics

-The album contains elements of New Wave of British heavy metal.
-Additionally, the music has drawn comparisons to Metallica and Queensrÿche.
-The album's power ballads have drawn comparisons to the music on Metallica's self-titled album.
+The album contains elements of New wave of British heavy metal and hair metal.
+The music has drawn comparisons to Metallica and Queensrÿche.

 Lyrically, the album has been described as "hugely emotional" by Eli Enis of Revolver.
 Johnny Christ stated in an interview with Ultimate Guitar about the writing process and subject matter of Nightmare:

 We definitely had made the decision that it was going to be a concept record.
 We wanted to have a dark concept record, sort of like The Wall or Operation: Mindcrime.
 At the same time we wanted to incorporate some of what we had done in the past with the guitar work.
 We wanted to make it heavier in general.
 Throughout all of that, the songs that came out were musically already as dark as we wanted them to be.
 Then lyrically it took a different turn when Jimmy passed.
 The lyrics then became mostly – not 100 percent – but mostly to do with his death and his life.

 M. Shadows and Synyster Gates, in an interview with The Pulse of Radio, confirmed The Rev's special appearance in the record.
 According to the band members, he left a couple of vocals (to their fortune, clear and in key) before his death, which they used on the record.
 With his drum fills and vocals intact, the record showed itself to be the band's last record with The Rev. The same band members revealed some details about the new record in an interview to Hard Drive radio:

 [...]
 The new album, Nightmare, is dedicated to The Rev's memory and although it's not exactly a concept album, it does center around The Rev. The eeriest thing about it is there is a song on the album called "Fiction" (a nickname The Rev gave himself) which started out with the title "Death".
 And it was the last song The Rev wrote for the album, and when he handed it in, he said, 'That's it, that's the last song for this record'.
 And then, three days later, he died."

 Every song on the album had writing contributions from The Rev, and the band has stated that over 60% of the album was written by him.